digital-archives/HISTGA1011/slides/week_02_slide_deck.md

 ## Definition
 # Dissemination Information Package (DIP)

-The **Dissemination Information Package (DIP)** is derived from one or more AIPs, and is received by the Consumer (i.e. end-user) in response to a request (e.g. searching an online catalog or finding aid).
+The **Dissemination Information Package (DIP)** is derived from one or more AIPs, and is received by the Consumer (more commonly known as an "end-user") in response to a request from an online catalog, or through other means.

 <!--presenter notes